-Revenue from fixed-price contracts is recognized using the percentage-of-completion method, based on the ratio of costs incurred to estimated final costs.
-The use of the percentage of completion method requires estimates to determine the cost to complete each contract.
-The stage of completion is determined by costs incurred and labor hours worked in comparison to total expected costs and hours.
+Revenue from acquisition service contracts is recognized overtime based on the ratio of costs incurred to estimated final contract costs.
+The use of this method of measuring progress towards complete satisfaction of the performance obligations requires estimates to determine the cost to complete each contract.
 These estimates are reviewed monthly and adjusted as necessary.
 Provisions for estimated losses, if any, are recognized in the period in which the loss is determined.
 Contract losses are measured in the amount by which the estimated costs of the related project exceed the estimated total revenue for the project.
+Invoices are issued according to contractual terms and are usually payable within 30 days.
+Revenue recognized in excess of billings is recorded as unbilled revenue.

 iv.
-Multiple component arrangements:
+Multiple performance obligations: